MOOCdb/MOOCdbDocs/docs/Translation software.rst

 Translation details
 +++++++++++++++++++++
-Some examples of how the translation from raw JSON logs to MOOCdb are provided at
+Some examples contextualized presented via the two urls below show for an actual course show how the translation from raw JSON logs to MOOCdb takes place
         http://alfa6.csail.mit.edu/moocdbdocs/interaction-scenario.html

         http://alfa6.csail.mit.edu/moocdbdocs/problem-check-example.html

 More details can be found in Quentin Agrens thesis here